klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```
 Sets or unsets the approval of a given operator.
 An operator is allowed to transfer all tokens of the sender on their behalf.

-Note that setApprovalForAll method will be executed through sending a transaction to the KIP-8 token contract.
+Note that the setApprovalForAll method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**